Use the audit log to see your company’s activity.

 What info is in the audit log?

 QuickBooks Online records all financial transactions.
-It also tracks user login/logout activity, changes to settings, customers, suppliers, and employees.
+It also tracks user login/logout activity, changes to settings, customers, vendors, and employees.

 The audit log shows: